 What We Tried to Stop Our Son’s Chewing Habit

-When my son was in elementary school, he started having a problem chewing little pieces of paper.
-I am honestly not sure if it was because of his tactile defensiveness or if it was from his ADHD, but it was constant and becoming a problem.
+When my son was in elementary school, he developed a sensory chewing habit that took us years to figure out.
+He started constantly chewing on little pieces of paper.
+I’m honestly not sure if it was driven by his tactile defensiveness or his inattentive ADHD, or perhaps both, but it was constant and becoming a real problem at school.

 He would chew little pieces of paper and then put them on the floor.
 Then get a new one and do the same thing.
 By the time school was over for the day, he had tiny pieces of paper all over the floor underneath his desk.